Chinese online retailer JD.com beats estimates on strong sales

-(Reuters) - JD.com Inc (JD.O) on Tuesday reported better-than-expected second-quarter revenue, boosted by stronger sales in its online retail business, sending its shares 5% higher in pre-market trading.
+(Reuters) - China’s JD.com Inc (JD.O) reported better than expected second-quarter revenue on Tuesday, boosted by stronger sales in its online retail business, sending its shares 5% higher in pre-market trading.

 The online retailer’s upbeat results provided a bright spot in China’s e-commerce industry and wider tech sector which is slowing down after years of growth.